Article 1

 Article 12

-Appointment and Term of Office of Editorial Board Members
+Appointment and Term of Editorial Board Members

-• publication of papers in CJF
+a) Publication of papers in CJF

-• willingness to cooperate for the benefit of CJF
+b) Willingness to cooperate for the benefit of CJF

 Article 13